containers/podman/docs/podman-build.1.md

 **--layers**

-Cache intermediate images during the build process (Default is `false`).
+Cache intermediate images during the build process (Default is `true`).

 Note: You can also override the default value of layers by setting the BUILDAH\_LAYERS environment variable. `export BUILDAH_LAYERS=true`